deploy2zenodo/deploy2zenodo/README.md

 [^fair2]: [An interpretation of the FAIR principles to guide implementations in the HMC digital ecosystem.](https://doi.org/10.3289/HMC_publ_01)

 Especially for software usually it is not citable by a PID.
-To overcome this and make software academic significant we provide here a tool for automatic publication to the open repository [zenodo](https://zenodo.org/).
+To overcome this and make software academically significant we provide here a tool for automatic publication to the open repository [zenodo](https://zenodo.org/).

-In principal the same is true for all kind of scientific data (measurements, software and results such as papers).
+In principal the same is true for all kind of scientific data (e. g. measurements, software and results such as papers).
 For every data managed in a version control system an automatic publication to an open repository is useful[^versioning].